-← EXPERIENCE MATTERS!!!
-This student's resume is an excellent example of how important it is to incorporate on and off-campus experiences into your professional development.
+← EXPERIENCE

+MATTERS!!!

+This student's resume

+is an excellent

+example of how

+important it is to

+incorporate on and

+off-campus

+experiences into your

+experiences into you professional development.
 While nearly all of this student's positions were unpaid, they demonstrate very strong experience.